Trusted WordPress tutorials, when you need them most.

 When you upload an image, WordPress creates multiple image sizes by default.
 Some WordPress themes and plugins may also request additional image sizes.

-These copies take up disk space on your WordPress hosting server.
+These copies take up disk space on your web hosting server.
 They also increase the size of your WordPress backups, so it takes longer to back up, transfer, and restore your website.
 Depending on your hosting plan, you may even have to pay for extra storage.

 Just be aware that cleaning up unused media files means deleting them forever.
 You can’t undo this, so make sure you create a complete WordPress backup before going any further.